 I am a radiologist who specializes in body imaging, with a particular expertise in hepatopancretobiliary tumors.
-My clinical work focuses on CT and MRI of the chest, abdomen. and pelvis.
-As the radiology co-chair of the Hepatopancreatobiliary Disease Management Team, I guide the radiologic interpretation of tumors of the liver, pancreas, and bile ducts in collaboration with our gastroenterologists, medical oncologists, and surgical oncologists.
+My clinical work focuses on CT and MRI of the chest, abdomen, and pelvis.
+As the Department of Radiology co-chair of the Hepatopancreatobiliary Disease Management Team, I guide the interpretation of tumors of the liver, pancreas, and bile ducts in collaboration with our gastroenterologists, medical oncologists, and surgical oncologists.

-As the MRI safety officer, I also lead a team of physicians, nurses, supervisors and radiology technologists to ensure that safe practices for magnetic resonance are adopted.
+As the MRI safety officer, I lead a team of physicians, nurses, supervisors, and radiology technologists to ensure that safe practices for MR are adopted.
 Our goal is the complete safety of patients and staff members who are in the MR environment.

 - Clinical Expertise: Abdominal Radiology